jakemizzell/LiveSectional/README.md

 Username: pi
 Password: livesectional

-To change the Wifi information you have to type `sudo raspi-config` and then mess with he network options
+To change the Wifi information you have to type `sudo raspi-config` and then mess with the network options

 Everything lives in a folder called LiveSectional (In the link above he always references it as “NeoSectional”, I renamed the folder and possibly other files)